 All collateral was produced in Google Docs so the information could be easily updated without the need to re-email information to buyers.
 For example, if the selling memorandum was sent to 30+ buyers, then we could simply update our copy, and the changes would be automatically propagated to each buyer’s copy without the requirement of re-emailing the document.

 Following is a summary of the steps we took to prepare the company before putting it on the market:

 - Confidential Information Memorandum (CIM): We prepared a 35+ page CIM that highlighted the value drivers of the company and mitigated the value detractors.
 Our strategy was to disclose everything to minimize post-offer retrading.
 We revealed the weaknesses early on and spun them in a positive light.
 Our strategy resulted in minimizing the potential scope of representations and warranties in the purchase agreement, and eliminated any form of contingent payments and holdbacks.

-- Telephone Interview: We produced a professionally recorded telephone interview with the owners and provided a link to the interview in the Selling Memorandum.
+- Seller Interview: We produced a professionally recorded Seller interview with the owners and provided a link to the interview in the Selling Memorandum.
 This approach had dual benefits — it saved the owners significant time from having to tell their story over and over to each buyer and it increased the convenience for the buyers since they could listen to the pre-recorded interview at any hour of the day.

 - Teaser: We also created a Teaser Profile, which is an abstracted version of the Selling Memorandum, to use in approaching or responding to competitors.
 The teaser helped maintain confidentiality and was used with direct competitors, when the owners wanted to share limited information.